chiahao3/uncorrected_ptycho/README.md

 # Achieving sub-0.5-angstrom–resolution ptychography in an uncorrected electron microscope

-This repo presents my personal collection of code and data used for the paper [Achieving sub-0.5-angstrom–resolution ptychography in an uncorrected electron microscope](https://www.science.org/doi/10.1126/science.adl2029) published in Science (2024).
+This repo presents my personal collection of scripts and data used for the paper [Achieving sub-0.5-angstrom–resolution ptychography in an uncorrected electron microscope](https://www.science.org/doi/10.1126/science.adl2029) published in Science (2024).

 Our work demonstrates that with electron ptychography, one may achieve deep sub-angstron resolution on an uncorrected electron microscope.